cocos/cocos-docs/en/asset-workflow/sprite.md

 In general, texture coordinates UV's values range is [0, 1].
 When the texture coordinates in the passed vertex data exceed the range of [0, 1], the texture coordinates of out of range can be processed through different wrap modes.
 There are two wrap modes:

+- **Clamp mode**

-- Clamp mode: Intercept texture coordinates between 0 and 1 and copy texture coordinates [0, 1] only once.
+  Intercept texture coordinates between 0 and 1 and copy texture coordinates [0, 1] only once.
 For texture coordinates beyond the [0, 1] range, will use the texture coordinates content at the edge to extend.

+- **Repeat mode**

-- Repeat mode: For texture coordinates beyond the [0, 1] range, will use the texture coordinates [0, 1] to repeat.
+  For texture coordinates beyond the [0, 1] range, will use the texture coordinates [0, 1] to repeat.

 ## Filter Mode

 When the original size of Texture does not match the size of the texture image mapped on the screen, the mapping of the texture unit to the pixel through different texture filtering methods produces a different effect.
 There are three filter modes:

-- Point filtering:
+- **Point filtering**

-it simply uses the color of the texel closest to the pixel center for the pixel color.
+  It simply uses the color of the texel closest to the pixel center for the pixel color.
 The advantage is that the algorithm is simple and the computation is small.
 While simple, this results in a large number of artifacts - texture `blockiness` during magnification, and aliasing and shimmering during minification.

+- **Bilinear filtering**

-- Bilinear filtering: The four nearest texels to the pixel center are sampled (at the closest mipmap level), and their colors are combined by weighted average according to distance.
+  The four nearest texels to the pixel center are sampled (at the closest mipmap level), and their colors are combined by weighted average according to distance.
 This removes the `blockiness` seen during magnification, as there is now a smooth gradient of color change from one texel to the next, instead of an abrupt jump as the pixel center crosses the texel boundary.
 But the computation is also slightly larger than the Point filtering.

+- **Trilinear filtering**

-- Trilinear filtering: Based on Bilinear filtering, Trilinear filtering performs texture lookup and bilinear filtering on the two closest mipmap levels (one higher and one lower quality), and then linearly interpolating.
+  Based on Bilinear filtering, Trilinear filtering performs texture lookup and bilinear filtering on the two closest mipmap levels (one higher and one lower quality), and then linearly interpolating.
 Compared with Point filtering and Bilinear filtering, the final sampling result is the best, but the computation is also the largest.

   **Note**: The Trilinear filtering in the current engine version is consistent with the Bilinear filtering effect.

 ## genMipmaps